numpy/numpy.org/NA-overview.rst

   discussion, we won't be able to commit to a masking API without getting some more real-world experience.

+]]]

 How can we get this experience?

-**Mark** thinks the best way is to ship the code currently in master, with warnings that it is experimental.

-**Nathaniel** is much more dubious.
+Mark
+    Thinks the best way is to ship the code currently in master, with warnings that it is experimental and a global flag, disabled by default, which controls whether the NA feature is on or off.
+He believes it is very important that it be *easy* for users to try out the NA functionality, and moving it to another package adds too much hassle for both the users and the developers to reasonably gain practical experience from it.
+Putting it in a separate package would effectively kill it without giving it the chance it deserves.

+    Separating the mask and bitpattern into different computational abstractions would make code which handles both much more complicated.
+    It would not be possible to write a single code which supports the NA APIs that Numpy provides and expect it to work with both forms of missing data that users have.

+Nathaniel
+    Is dubious about shipping the code in master.
 First, our release manager seems to think that even if we mark something experimental, that only covers tweaks, not fundamental changes in its operation, and there are some pretty fundamental disagreements listed above.
-(Mark and Nathaniel's visions of masking APIs are definitely not ABI compatible.)
+Mark and Nathaniel's visions of masking APIs are definitely not ABI compatible.

     Furthermore, he's not sure that the code in master is the best way to gain experience.
 Certainly experience with it would be *useful*, but there is clearly a very large space of possible designs here.
     (Consider that not only do Mark and Nathaniel disagree on so many decisions up above, but numpy.ma actually disagrees with each of them on about half of those!)

-So lighter-weight prototypes that can be easily tweaked and experimented with seem like they'd give us much more valuable data than would a monolithic C implementation that's embedded in a library that few people understand and that has a slow release cycle.
+    Lighter-weight prototypes that can be easily tweaked and experimented with seem like they'd give us much more valuable data than would a monolithic C implementation that's embedded in a library that few people understand and that has a slow release cycle.

+Mark
+    In the current state of the numpy code-base, this idea of lighter-weight prototypes is impractical.
+There are a number of refactoring tasks that have been started and are ongoing, to isolate the underlying numpy implementation from the ABI exposed to plugins depending on it.
+These are also designed to eventually make numpy more modular, after which this idea would be much more feasible, and in fact an approach to be preferred.

+Nathaniel
     And finally, **Nathaniel** is actually still worried about whether adding masking support to the core ndarray object is a good idea *at all*.

     Unlike the "missing data" use case, the "ignoring data" use case is really just about adding some convenience short-hands -- but it comes at the cost of complexifying all ndarray code, at least to the extent of making everyone have to think more often, every time they write a function, about what would happen if someone were to pass in a masked array.
 (Again, consider the my_mean function above.)

+Mark
+    Both the NA and the IGNORE abstractions express ideas that can be done by always creating for-loops by hand.
+In that sense, neither of them is "creating something new".
+However, by providing convenient access to missing data abstractions, they both make it much more natural to deal with values that are not there, but with slightly different computational choices.

+Nathaniel
-(It is at least a little weird, right, that we've reached the point where we're seriously considering making it so numpy *would not support* a simple array-of-doubles data structure, and would *only* support an array-of-double-plus-mask structure?
+    (It is at
+    least a little weird, right, that we've reached the point where we're seriously considering making it so numpy *would not support* a simple array-of-doubles data structure, and would *only* support an array-of-double-plus-mask structure?
 Even if we're going to have some optimizations to avoid allocating the mask when unnecessary?
     Especially since most people paying attention to this are the ones who like masked arrays, not the ones who are happy with plain old arrays?)
-A lot of numpy's power and clarity come from having a small number of orthogonal concepts (strided arrays, indexing, broadcasting, ufuncs).
+    A lot of numpy's power and clarity come from having a small number of orthogonal concepts (strided arrays, indexing, broadcasting,
+    ufuncs).
 There's always a temptation to extend a foundational library like this to provide pre-packaged solutions to specific problems, because wouldn't it be convenient if instead of having to look in the cookbook, I could just look in the library docs?
 So he's worried that we might be succumbing to this temptation in a bad way, and losing that orthogonality.
 Of course, we might also be succumbing in a good way -- not ruling that out.

     But there's no a priori reason why we can't arrange it so that np.ma or a third-party library (``pip install masked_array``) can have first-class functionality, even without being built into the numpy core.
 So along with debating the best masking *API*, **Nathaniel** thinks we should still consider seriously whether the best masking *implementation* might consist of some minimal, generally-useful hooks into ndarray and the ufunc machinery, plus a separate library.
 And in case we find we can't easily distinguish which API is best from discussion and playing with prototypes alone, this approach would also allow competing masking APIs to fight it out for developer mind-share without having to fork numpy itself.

+Mark
+    In the long term, I think this idea of a more modular system is a great idea, and development should be done to make it possiblet.
+    The current implementation of numpy, in particular with the way the ABI is, doesn't feel like the right place to do this.
+I think it is better to integrate the existing code, with a flag to enable the experimental feature, and then put in the effort to move towards a more modular system which would be capable of this kind of experimentation which affects things at the core level.

 References/history
 ==================